Configuring syslog on ESXi 5.x and 6.0 (2003322)

 Earlier versions of vSphere ESXi are configured differently.
 For more information, see Enabling syslog on ESXi 3.5 and 4.x (1016621).

-If vSphere Syslog Collector will be used to receive logs from ESXi hosts, see Install or Upgrade vSphere Syslog Collector section in the vSphere Installation and Setup Guide.
+If vSphere Syslog Collector is used to receive logs from ESXi hosts, see Install or Upgrade vSphere Syslog Collector section in the vSphere Installation and Setup Guide.

 Configuration of the syslog service on ESXi 5.x and 6.0 can be performed using Host Profiles, the vCLI, or the Advanced Configuration options in the vSphere Client.

-Select the method most appropriate for your environment.
-Configuration cannot be performed using the
+Select the most appropriate method for your environment.
+Configuration cannot be performed by running the

-Note: When configuring the syslog service, choose one of the VMFS volume, NFS, FAT or Ramdisk that the ESXi host holds write access upon.
-If using a shared repository for logging between multiple hosts, the hosts must log to their own unique directory within the repository.
+Note: When configuring the syslog service, choose one of the VMFS volumes, NFS, FAT, or Ramdisk that the ESXi host holds write access upon.
+If using a shared repository for logging between multiple hosts, the hosts must log in to their own unique directory within the repository.

 A location on a local or remote datastore and path where logs are saved to.
 Has the format